Walking Deptford's Legacy of Slavery

 Museum of Slavery and Freedom (MoSaF) is a community group operating from Deptford that campaigns to raise awareness about the substantial historical role of London in the Slave Trade, and the local stories of fight for freedom.

-The project brings together individuals and non-profit organisations that share the MoSAF value and mission.
-Co-leading organisation partners include Action for Community Development, Empathy & Risk C.I.C. and Looking Forward C.I.C. joined together to complement their respective competencies in heritage, communities, research and visual arts.
+The project brings together individuals and non-profit organisations that share the MoSAF's values and mission.
+Co-leading organisation partners include Action for Community Development, Empathy & Risk C.I.C. and Looking Forward C.I.C., which have joined together to complement their respective competencies in heritage, communities, research, and visual arts.

-The event also include an artist roundtable on giving contemporary art responses to historical trauma.
+The event also includes an artist roundtable on giving contemporary art responses to historical trauma.

 Artists Sonia Barrett, Greg Bunbury, David Cotterrell and Keith Piper will be present on the day.